People

 Fabian Müller

-Implementation and evaluation of iterative learning algorithms for precise quadrocopter trajectory tracking
+Implementation and evaluation of iterative learning algorithms for precise quadcopter trajectory tracking

 Mark Müller